 Again W7 and up, XP and VISTA are now offically DEAD.
 Zero Support, dead, but auto activation works but if fails you are screwed, as no phone calls for XP./VISTA answsered at MS.

 The new world order...
 LOL ( A new PC's has no DVD drive now on laptops and worst of all thin NOTEBOOKS)

 All installs are now just ISO files and all media now is USB flash memory sticks.

 The Thumb drive USB, HP calls it a USB KEY.
 I call it a FLASH memory stick, some call it a UDISK.(ASUS)

-We use Rufus(please ignore linux) program (google that) to put any ISO file to RUFUS , we want on this stick.
+We use Rufus(please ignore linux seen in photo) program (google that) to put any ISO file to RUFUS , we want on this stick.
 Be that W10 , W7, or any Linux that I want.

 The install goes 10x faster using this stick, for sure if you use fast sticks sold by , SANDISK. (some of the fastest sticks are amazing !)

 This USB STICK runs faster, and not subject to CD scratches, etc. (you can make your own stick)!
 Down load W10 and run it, for 30 days, no license needed for 30 full days.
 100% free. (after owning a U-stick)

 I can also install the OS using SD cards, or SSD drive, formatted special to do that, and the SSD can load any ISO OS faster than greased lightning. (my pc boots to anything)

 The wrong disks for HP Installs are, using DELL or Toshiba MEDIA (or other OEM PC makers disks) are all useless.